Two graduate degrees are offered by the Biological Sciences Department:

 In addition to the general University requirements stated previously in the catalog, the student must meet the following requirements before receiving the degree of Master of Science in Biology or the degree of Master of Science in Microbiology.
 The requirements are:

 - Advancement to candidacy.

 - Maintenance of at least a 3.00 ("B" average) overall GPA (includes all upper-division and graduate level courses taken since admission to this University and after completion of the baccalaureate degree) and graduate program GPA.
-If either GPA falls below 3.00, it must be elevated to a 3.00 at the end of the following semester or the student will be placed on academic probation and potentially dismissed from the M.S. program.
+If either GPA falls below 3.00, it must be elevated to a 3.00 at the end of the following semester or the student will be placed on academic warning and potentially dismissed from the M.S. program.

 - Successful completion of the written thesis and public defense, followed by a private defense with the thesis committee and a representative of the Graduate Studies Committee